MikeBrownUK/OutputStreams/README.md

 gOut << Priority(INFO) << “going to main stream again providing filter is currently (INFO) or lower” << endl;

-INFO above is an integer alias, perhaps a define or enum – that is up to client to define.
+INFO above represents an integer alias, perhaps a define or enum – that is up to the library client to define.
 0 = highest Priority in OutputStreams, therefore a manipulator or function call to 'Filter(2)' will stop any message with 'Priority(3)' or greater from reaching the final OutputTarget (which here is std::cout).
 Priority(x) calls last until the buffer is next flushed via flush/endl manipulators or explicit function call, at which time Priority is reset to that stream or channel's current DefaultPriority (which is 0 at construction with GetDefaultStreamSettings() and changeable itself via a manipulator or function call).

 Changing gOut to be a channel for multi-threaded use is easy enough: